We may receive compensation when you click on links to products from our partners.

 Let’s say you found out 3 months ago that your company was going to outsource your department in the next 6-9 months.
 Everyone in your department had the option of moving (at their own cost) to the new location (1,500 miles away in the middle of nowhere).
 You decide to stay and look for a new job, after all, you have at least 6 months to find a new job.
 3 months into your search and you’ve not yet found a new job.
 You’ve had your share of interviews, but the job opportunities have not matched your experience.
 Jobs that you should be qualified for are somehow out of reach.
 In fact, it almost seems as if you are no longer qualified for the job you have.
 Sound familiar?

 Many companies are now looking for (what I call) “Super Hero Candidates” to fill their open positions.
-These are people who are very experienced, have specific job skills/experience and are a perfect fit for the job.
-While there is not much you can do if you don’t have the right experience for an opportunity, there are lots you can do to “re-package” your job search marketing toolkit to look as “qualified” as possible (without stretching the truth).
+These are people who are very experienced, have specific job skills/experience, and are a perfect fit for the job.
+While there is not much you can do if you don’t have the right experience for an opportunity, there are lots you can do to “re-package” your

 Network, Network, Network – the most important three words in job search.
 According to a report from ABC News, 80% of today’s jobs are landed through networking.Tweet This

 I was watching one of those reality shows where they take the ugliest and worst dressed people and give them a makeover.
-What started out as a motley crew of people you’ve ever seen, turns into the most amazing people you’ve ever seen.
-Great looking, well dressed and reeking of success.
-So then I started thinking, why not do the same for your job search?
-Maybe your resume and interviews are a little on the shabby side and need a bit of a makeover.
-You have nothing to lose and everything to gain.
+What started out as a motley crew of people turns into the most amazing group of people you’ve ever seen.
+Great looking, well dressed, and reeking of success.
+So then I started thinking, why not do the same for your

 Skills and Experience